Yandex Cloud

 You can get the cluster ID with the list of clusters in the folder.

-With no data source created, you need to provide the source connection parameters in the SQL query for creating an external table.
+With no data source created, you will need to provide the source connection properties in the SQL query for creating an external table.

 4. Connect to the PostgreSQL DB using psql.